-External research approach also protects against confirmation bias, i.e. asking leading questions in the hunt for confirmation of the interviewer's hypothesis.
-We tend to experience that internal staff have a perception that they'd like validated.
+External research approach also protects against confirmation bias.
+Confirmation comes about when interviewers ask leading questions in the hunt for confirmation of their own hypothesis.